top of page

 In the video below Dylan Owen, Head of Commissioning at Powys County Council up until September 2022, explains how the programme came about and what it will mean for people living with cancer in Powys.
 Both the council’s Welfare Benefits Team and the ASSIST team (Adult Social Services Information and Support team) are key to the support offered as part of the programme.

-2. The ASSIST team exists to simplify and ensure care and support is coordinated when someone needs it whether that’s around discharge from hospital, help at home with daily living or getting home adaptations or access to community transport.
-Click on the links in the Useful Links Tab (below) for more details.
+2. The ASSIST team exists to ensure care and support is coordinated when someone needs it, whether that’s around discharge from hospital, help at home with daily living, getting home adaptations or having access to community transport.
+Click on the links in the Useful Links tab (below) for more details.

 Tackling the big 4 Eng.png